Materials and Methods of Manufacture

 Bounce, and specifically the bounce angle, is added to prevent a wedge from digging into sand or turf.
 Unwanted digging action has a negative effect.
 It retards the momentum of the club through the ball, so you need to get the bounce angle right for you.

 The bounce is what you see when you place the wedge flat on the floor and the lead edge is slightly off the ground.
 Quoting Vokey again - "The higher the lead edge is off the floor, the more bounce angle on the wedge.
 The importance of finding the correct bounce angle is related to your own personal swing, style of play, plus turf and sand conditions."
+As I mentioned earlier for the above variables, at Engineered Golf we fit you using effective bounce.

 Low Bounce Angle Wedges